-Dr. Matthijs Lok is a senior lecturer (Universitair Docent 1) in Modern European History at the European Studies Department of the University of Amsterdam.
+Dr. Matthijs Lok is a University Lecturer (Universitair Docent 1/ Ass.
+Prof.) in Modern European History at the European Studies Department of the University of Amsterdam.
 He studied European history at the Universities of Liverpool, Leiden and Yale, followed by a short career as policy advisor.
 In 2009 he took his PhD at the History Department of the University of Amsterdam.
-He was appointed a senior fellow of the Netherlands Institute for Advanced Study NIAS (Yeargroup 2019-20) and the Lichtenberg Kolleg - Göttingen IAS.
+He was appointed a senior fellow of the Netherlands Institute for Advanced Study NIAS (Yeargroup 2019-20).
 Lok specialises in the comparative political, cultural and intellectual history of modern Europe in a global context since the 18th century.
 He is particularly interested in topics on the intersection of history, philosophy, politics and memory.
-Lok conducted research in the libraries and archives of various European countries.

 Currently, my main research projects & topics are:

 At the moment I am completing a monograph on 'Counter-revolution, Enlightenment and the Making of the European Past' and edited volumes on 'Cosmopolitan conservatisms' (with Friedemann Pestel & Juliette Reboul) en on 'Monarchisms in Atlantic History' (with Carolina Armenteros & Iason Zarikos)